bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-07-14-unforgiven.md

 The first Western I did in the US after the European Westerns was _Hang ‘em High_.
 I’d been offered at that time a much larger Western, _Mackenna’s Gold_.
 But I wanted to do _Hang ‘em High_ because it discussed the pros and cons of capital punishment.
 I was looking to explore new things I didn’t want to get mired down in the Man with No Name character.

-Unforgiven_, like_ Pale Rider_,_ High Plains Drifter _and_ The Outlaw Josey Wales_, features a hero who is a mythic, Biblical figure of retribution.
+Unforgiven _, like_ Pale Rider, High Plains Drifter _and_ The Outlaw Josey Wales _, features a hero who is a mythic, Biblical figure of retribution.
 What’s the reason for this fascination?_

 I’ve always been interested in mythical characters – though the Jehovah-like avenger of _Pale Rider_ is quite different from Munny.
 Munny has a lot of demons: when he gets ill, he visits hell in hallucinations that realise a lot of feelings – including the memory of his wife who straightened out his life for a period of time.
 He’s constantly trying to talk himself into thinking he’s worthy.
 He and Little Bill are very much alike, but Little Bill has the advantage of acting in the name of the law.